 4. Are there physical symptoms involved?

-A small percentage of apparent emotional problems are in fact caused by underlying physical difficulties.
+A small percentage of apparent emotional problems can be linked to underlying physical difficulties.
 If there are any complaints of physical symptoms, the participant should be examined by a physician.
 This also is necessary for the protection of you and the host family.

 5. What has the person tried to do about it?
 What does s/he see as possible solutions?

-As personal dilemmas can only be solved by the person having them, a support volunteer can find out what solutions the person has already tried and explore other possibilities by sorting out other options.
+As personal dilemmas are best solved by the person having them, a support volunteer can find out what solutions the person has already tried and explore other possibilities by sorting out other options.
 In discovering how a participant has already tried to solve problems, you will gain insight into how realistic s/he is about the problem.
 It will also help to show how well s/he personally understands it and how committed s/he is to solving it.

 You may find that there is work to do in the area of helping a participant take ownership of their situation.
-Refer to “AFS Communication Skill Model (CODE)".
-Helpful questions might include, “What can you do to improve the situation?” or “What do you see as the solution to the problem?”
+Helpful questions might include, “What can you do to improve the situation?”, “What do you see as the solution to the problem?” or "What have you already tried to do it to improve it?"
 Through effective questioning, you can help a participant move from feeling like a “helpless victim” to a person who can take responsibility for their actions.

 6. Are there major inconsistencies between feelings, content, and body posture?